Introduction: Why a Smart Sprinkler Layout Matters

 Controller Features

-- Basic Timers: Suitable for simple systems with fixed schedules.
+- Basic Timers: Ideal for simple setups with fixed watering times.

-- Smart Controllers: Adjust watering based on weather conditions, enhancing water efficiency.
+- Smart Controllers: Adjust watering based on weather, saving water and money.

 Troubleshooting Common Planning Mistakes